jsmoriss/jsm-force-ssl/readme.txt

 No setup required &mdash; simply activate the plugin to force HTTP URLs to HTTPS.

+There are no plugin settings to adjust, and no changes are made to your WordPress configuration &mdash; simply activate or deactivate the plugin to enable / disable the filters and dynamic redirects.

 **SIGNIFICANTLY FASTER than other popular plugins of this type:**

 Other well known plugins use [PHP's output buffer](https://secure.php.net/manual/en/function.ob-start.php) to search &amp; replace URLs in the rendered HTML, which is a technique that is error prone and *negatively affects caching performance* (as changes are not cached).